McKael/madonctl/templates/README.md

     madonctl timeline --limit 2 --template-file ansi-status.tmpl

+The template prefix directory can be set in the configuration file with the 'template_directory' setting, or with the `MADONCTL_TEMPLATE_DIRECTORY` environment variable. \
+If set, template files are looked up relatively from this repository first (unless they are absolute paths or start with "./" or "../").

-Feel free to contribute if you have nice templates of if you want to work on themes as well!
+Feel free to contribute if you have nice templates or if you want to work on themes as well!